A Vision for Wonalancet; taking in the long view

 This is based in the recognition that viable livelihoods are essential to the sustainability of the village.
 Wonalancet has taken steps to become more energy independent, food self-sufficient, and vigorous by re-imagining what is possible and necessary in a world of declining natural resources, fossil fuels, and reduced reliance on centralized systems (such as industrial food) which are vulnerable to collapse as the global climate continues to warm.

 So, WPA members and neighbors alike, – WE ARE ALL STAKEHOLDERS.
 Please follow the link to our survey and share your thoughts.
 It is only with broad input from the community that a final vision can be realized. https://www.surveymonkey.com/r/X33B3LK

 Let’s join together and embrace the future proactively!

 Board members Maura King, Doug McVicar, John Waite, David White, and Pat Read

-Our "Little Library" has been servicing the neighborhood for almost a year now.
+Our "Little Library" has been servicing the neighborhood for more than a year now.
 If you haven't used it you'll find it near the mailboxes at the entrance to Ferncroft Road.
 Most books may be returned - or not - at the discretion of the borrower.
 Enjoy!